-She has an interest in animal behaviour and training, and enjoys helping dogs work through behavioural problems for them to become better and more confident pets.
+She has an interest in animal behaviour and training and enjoys helping dogs work through behavioral problems for them to become better and more confident pets.

 Teegin also has a keen interest in horsemanship and has started her own horse training under the guidance of a local trainer.

 Belinda joined the team in January 2012 after flying up from Canberra with her 11 pet parrots to be with her boyfriend who she subsequently married.
 She is loving the change in climate, and sharing a house with Steve, their combined 13 parrots and a frill-necked lizard.

 Belinda grew up mad about animals, with a passion for birds sparked at age 9 when she got her first budgie.

 Working as a vet nurse is a life-long dream realised.
 Since gaining her Diploma in Animal Technology in 2009, Belinda has enjoyed the ups and downs of working in a vet clinic, particularly helping treat the feathered population.

 Belinda has now started her business called Treat Play Love.
 She advises clients on behavioural issues with animals and helps with training their pets.
 She runs our puppy preschool and adolescent dog training clinics.
 She helps us with vet nursing and assists our eye specialist Tony Read on his surgery days.

 Courtney initially completed her nursing qualification with us in 2008 and has traveled extensively in Australia with her defence force husband and gained valuable experience.